 Prose is the language we use to communicate in writing or speech.
 Unlike poetry, it’s free-form and allows writers to express themselves more straightforwardly.
 It’s the foundation of written communication, from novels to news articles, and in the hands of a skilled writer, it can captivate and move readers in unforgettable ways.

-Examples of Prose: Prose can take many different forms, including novels, short stories, essays, news articles, biographies, scientific reports, and more.
-It is also present in everyday communication, such as emails, letters, and conversations.
-In each of these contexts, prose is used to convey information and ideas in a clear and concise manner.
+Examples of Prose: Prose can take many forms, including novels, short stories, essays, news articles, biographies, scientific reports, etc. It is also present in everyday communication, such as emails, letters, and conversations.
+In each context, prose conveys information and ideas clearly and concisely.

 Read on Prose vs Verse